 6.09.2014

-My three sections of this 9th - 12th grade, compensatory high school art course began with a handwriting exercise and some foundational drawing.
+My three sections of this compensatory high school's art course began with a survey and some drawing.
 Then each student completed an autobiographical comic strip.

 Line with pen

-1-point perspective with ruler + shading 1 - 3 objects with pencil/eraser
+1-point perspective + shading 1 - 3 objects

 Colored pencil